PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 *A microservice is a small, highly cohesive unit of code that has responsibility for a small functional area of a system.
 It should be independently deployable and should be of a size that it could be rewritten by a single developer in two weeks at maximum.*

+In the following recipes we will look at how microservices operate in the context of an example system, how to set up an effective development environment for this style of coding and also look microservice messaging and communication protocols.

 ## Creating a simple RESTful microservice
 In this recipe we will build a simple microservice using the `restify` module.
 Restify is an easy to use framework that is designed to help us rapidly build services that can be consumed over HTTP.
 Once we have built our first service we will test our service using the `curl` command.